 Eight beaches on “Coney Island and Manhattan Beach in Brooklyn; Rockaway Beach in Queens; Orchard Beach in the Bronx; and Midland, South, Cedar Grove and Wolfe’s Pond Park beaches on Staten Island” will reopen on May 29.
 Public pools will reopen on June 26 in all 5 counties.
-However, multipliple COVID-19 precautions and restrictions will apply at those places according to De Blasio.
+However, multiple COVID-19 precautions and restrictions will apply at those places according to De Blasio.

 Current COVID situation in New York State

-Outdoor activities like riding a bike, walking through a park, or just strolling around the city are safe as long as visitors avoid overcrowded areas and wear a mask when social distancing is not possible.
+Outdoor activities like riding a bike, walking through a park, or just strolling around the city are safe as long as unvaccinated visitors avoid overcrowded areas and wear a mask when social distancing is not possible.